Nothing will make you feel more alive than going for a swim in cold water!

 4. Reducing DOMS (Delayed Onset of Muscle Soreness) Post-Workout

-For me, cold showers were a game-changer for post work out recovery!!
+For me, cold showers were a game-changer for post-workout recovery!!

 Studies have shown that cold showers are one of the most effective ways to reduce DOMS, fatigue, muscle damage, and inflammation after physical exercise when compared to active recovery, massage, and compression garments.